-- The motor home is very heavy.
+- ☐ The motor home is very heavy.
 Raising the motor home to replace the tire should only be done with extreme caution by a qualified technician.
 The vehicle could slip, causing personal injury or death.
-DO NOT ATTEMPT TO DO THIS YOURSELF. - ☐ When replacing a tire, make sure to replace it with a tire of the same size and specifications (refer to your Chassis Guide for assistance).
+DO NOT ATTEMPT TO DO THIS YOURSELF. - ☐ When replacing a tire, make sure to replace it with a tire of the same size and specifications.